 Being co-creative is about being together with purpose to make something new that you couldn't make on your own.
-Co-creating demands cooperation, collaboration and co-production.
-It's difficult.
-It can be rewarding.
-It's ideological, political and democratic.
-It asks for a different way of being in the world; a being together in the world, not being separate or being on your own.
+Co-creating demands cooperation, collaboration, and co-production.
+It's difficult, but it can be rewarding.
+It is ideological, political, and democratic.
+It asks for a different way of being in the world - a being together in the world, not being separate or being on your own.